Glencairn Balfour Paul: Biography

-The son of John William Balfour Paul, he was born in Moniaive in Dumfriesshire, educated at Lime House school near Carlisle, then at Sedbergh School, before going to Magdalen College, Oxford, in 1936, to read Classics.
+The son of John William Balfour Paul, he was born in Moniaive in Dumfriesshire, educated at Lime House school near Carlisle, then at Sedbergh School, before going to Magdalen College, Oxford, in 1936, to read classics.
+He was also the great-grandnephew of the British supercentenarian Margaret Ann Neve, related to her on his mother’s side.
 He served with the Argyll and Sutherland Highlanders during World War II before being sent east to Egypt and then on to Sudan to the Sudan Defence Force.
 After the war he served the Sudan Political Service as a District Commissioner in the Blue Nile and Darfur provinces.
 Before leaving Sudan in 1954, he set out on a camel trek to explore the foothills of eastern Ennedi in nearby Chad.
 After some days alone he met up with his local guide, Ordugu, who had worked with Wilfred Thesiger on his expedition to the Tibesti Mountains decades earlier.

 On returning to Britain he joined the Diplomatic Service.
-Following a first posting in Santiago he became First Secretary in Beirut and later Political Agent in Dubai, followed by a brief stint in Bahrain as Deputy to William Luce.
-He was appointed Ambassador to Iraq in 1969, Ambassador to Jordan in July 1972 and then Ambassador to Tunisia 1975-77.
+Following a first posting in Santiago he became First Secretary in Beirut and later, in 1964, Political Agent to the Trucial States based in Dubai, followed by a brief stint in Bahrain as Deputy to William Luce, and two months as acting Political Resident between Luce's departure and the arrival of Luce's intended successor, Stuart Crawford.
+He was appointed Ambassador to Iraq in 1969 (from where he was expelled in December 1971 for Britain's having failed to stop the Iranian seizure of the Tunb and Abu Musa Islands immediately prior to the foundation of the United Arab Emirates On 2 December 1971), Ambassador to Jordan in July 1972 and then Ambassador to Tunisia 1975–77.